edgardmessias/vscode.clipboard-manager/README.md

 * `clipboard-manager.checkInterval`: Time in milliseconds to check changes in clipboard
 * `clipboard-manager.maxClips`: Maximum number of clips to save in clipboard
 * `clipboard-manager.avoidDuplicates`: Avoid duplicate clips in the list
+* `clipboard-manager.moveToTop`: Move used clip to top int the list
 * `clipboard-manager.onlyWindowFocused`: Get clips only from VSCode
 * `clipboard-manager.snippetPrefix`: Default prefix for snippets completion (clip1, clip2, ...)